While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 - Series I bonds have an inflation component, they are bought and sold directly from US treasury.

-- TIPS rates are controlled by market (the only way to guarantee no loss of principal is to buy them in treasury auctions), holding them in taxable account is bad since it inflation adjustment produces taxable phantom income.
+- The market controls TIPS rates.
+The only way to guarantee no loss of principal is to buy them in Treasury auctions.
+Holding them in a taxable account is bad since its inflation adjustment produces taxable phantom income.

-- Since TIPS are market traded, they must be held to maturity to guarantee no loss of principal (unlike I bonds which have to held only for a period of one year).
+- Since TIPS are market traded, they must be held to maturity to guarantee no loss of principal, unlike I bonds which have to be held only for one year.

 How much do you need to save

-ashishb: This chapter references some calculators which take numbers like future inflation rate, future returns rate (after a person turns 65), I think those numbers are just too varied to have any certainty on deciding how much to save.
+ashishb’s note: This chapter references some calculators which take numbers like future inflation rate, future returns rate after a person turns 65, I think those numbers are just too varied to have any certainty on deciding how much to save.

 Keep investments simple

-- In rest of our life, we try to be better than the average, go with guts and take an action when crisis happens – all of these are bad for investing.
+- In the rest of our life, we try to be better than the average, go with guts and take action when a crisis happens – all of these are bad for investing.

-- Best option is to buy index funds which track a particular index (buy one with low expense ratios – since in the market you get what you don’t pay for).
+- The best option is to buy index funds which track a particular index.
+Buy one with low expense ratios – since in the market you get what you don’t pay for.

-- A lot of actively managed funds have good pre-tax but bad after-tax returns since they trade heavily (high turnover) and pass the realized gains to investors.
+- A lot of actively managed funds have good pre-tax but bad after-tax returns since they trade heavily leading to high turnover and pass the realized gains to investors.

-- Time and again various studies have shown that experts cannot predict market.
+- Time and again various studies have shown that experts cannot predict the market.

-- A study showed that among four factors (asset allocation of stocks, bonds and cash, individual security selection, market timing and costs), 93.6% returns were controlled by asset allocation, active management lead to reduction of 1.1% in returns.
+- A study showed that among four factors – asset allocation of stocks, bonds, and cash, individual security selection, market timing, and costs – 93.6% returns were controlled by asset allocation, active management lead to a reduction of 1.1% in returns.

-- Another study by Vanguard showed that 77% of variability of fund’s return was determined by asset allocation.
+- Another study by Vanguard showed that 77% of the variability of a fund’s return was determined by asset allocation.

-- Risk tolerance is an important consideration – when market crashes, all “experts” say that worse is yet to come and if the that fear can lead you to selling than you are better off with a more conservative (bond focused portfolio).
+- Risk tolerance is an important consideration – when market crashes, all “experts” say that worse is yet to come and if that fear can lead you to sell than you are better off with a more conservative bond-focused portfolio.

-- International stock allocation should be about 20-40% of the portfolio.
+- The international stock allocation should be about 20-40% of the portfolio.

-- High yield bonds (junk bonds) are speculative and not worth the risk (given that yields are tax-inefficient) – people should buy safer bonds instead.
+- High yield bonds are also known as junk bonds are speculative and not worth the risk.
+Given that yields are tax-inefficient, people should buy safer bonds instead.

 - Always try to invest in lower cost funds.